BeccAllfor1/django-todo-list/README.md

 # Scope

 ## **Features**
--User registration and login to ensure task privacy and personalised experience.
+- User registration and login to ensure task privacy and personalised experience.

--Clear easy to read tasks so users know what needs to be done.
+- Clear easy to read tasks so users know what needs to be done.

--Clear date and name of who has allocated the task to them so user knows who has given them this task and on what date.
+- Clear date and name of who has allocated the task to them so user knows who has given them this task and on what date.

--Clear details of who its allocated to so the person knows the task is for them.
+- Clear details of who its allocated to so the person knows the task is for them.

--Visible button to remove the task so the person who allocated can take it off when its complete.
+- Visible button to remove the task so the person who allocated can take it off when its complete.

--Visible button to edit the task in case anything changes or a mistake is made in the details of the task.
+- Visible button to edit the task in case anything changes or a mistake is made in the details of the task.

--Visible delete button so the person who allocated the task can delete it, if needed or when complete.
+- Visible delete button so the person who allocated the task can delete it, if needed or when complete.

--User login so only registered users can create tasks and allocate them to other registered users, preventing anyone else editing or adding fake tasks.
+- User login so only registered users can create tasks and allocate them to other registered users, preventing anyone else editing or adding fake tasks.

--Response/comment button so allocated user’s can add details of when task was completed or why task has not been completed yet.
+- Response/comment button so allocated user’s can add details of when task was completed or why task has not been completed yet.

 ### **Home Page**